Contents

 This Website

 This website is built with Next.js and Tailwind CSS.
 It is hosted on GitHub Pages.
-It is server side rendered and statically generated by a GitHub Actions workflow.
+It is server-side rendered and statically generated by a GitHub Actions workflow.
 The code is available on GitHub at hnordberg/hnordberg.github.io.
-To publish, I to push to the master branch.
+To publish, I push to the master branch.
 If it had been built as a collaboration, I would be using pull requests instead.